 Recaito is a seasoning base for beans, rice, soups and stews.
-By itself it has a very strong flavor, but added to dishes, it provides a flavorful base.
+(Pronounced: rec eye eee toe) By itself it has a very strong flavor, but added to dishes, it provides a flavorful base.
 I recently made recaito from scratch at a cooking class I was teaching.
 One of the attendants wanted to eat it with chips.
 He soon found out, that it was a lot stronger than he thought.
 Funny lesson!!!

-In this recipe I use cilantro since it is readily available.
+I use cilantro since it is readily available.
 In Latin America and the Caribbean an herb called recao is commonly used.
-Recao is a deep green tapered leaf with serrated edges about the size of the middle finger(sorry!).
-It’s flavor is intense, more so than that of cilantro.
+Recao is a deep green tapered leaf with serrated edges about the size of the middle finger.
+It's flavor is intense, more so than that of cilantro.

 Here are the base ingredients of recaito, just add some olive oil to blend.